All Episodes

 This is per the Heritage Foundation.

-Three groups, heritage is addressing here.
+Three groups Heritage is addressing here.

-Elderly Americans facing enormous hospital bills exceeding their Medicare coverage, the elderly who need expensive long-term nursing care, and working Americans with inadequate or no health insurance.
+The elderly who need expensive long-term nursing care and working Americans with inadequate or no health insurance.

-That's that's the that that's that's basically the objective here.
+That's basically the objective here.

-Do not get giddy over the apparent troubles in the House in getting the health care bill vote.
+Now, I warned you people, I warned you earlier this week, do not get giddy over the apparent troubles in the House in getting the health care bill vote.

-I said, because the blue dog Democrats are at the end of the day Democrats.
+I said, because the Blue Dog Democrats are, at the end of the day, Democrats.

-Stenny Hoyer will be in there, and these blue dogs, many of whom are not veterans yet, I mean rookies or second, third termers, they'll be brought in there and they'll say, You guys like being members of Congress?
+And these blue dogs, many of whom are not veterans yet, they'll be rookies or second, third termers, they'll be brought in there and they'll say, you guys like being members of Congress?

 Do you want to have something to do besides just sit on the floor and listen to everybody else debate things and occasionally vote?